shooshtarilab/scRNAseq-Automated-Cell-Type-Labelling/readme.md

 singletons.ipynb, underrepresented_cell_types.ipynb, score_patients.ipynb, and
 supplemental_figures.ipynb

+Most of the jupyter notebooks have their last run saved, so the outputs of the code can be evaluated without needing to run the cells again and also target relative file paths, allowing users to clone the repo and run the notebooks without having to modify file paths within the notebook (provided they are run on Linux or macOS since all file paths use "/" as a directory separator.)

 run_order.sh contains more information on what files are input to each script, and run_short_example.sh has examples on how to call some scripts for one dataset.